 - TSCA's authority as interpreted by the courts has left EPA struggling in its attempts to properly control the use of existing chemicals (e.g., asbestos), suggesting the need for new legislation. - As states have begun regulating chemicals on their own, there are controversies regarding whether and how to allow federal pre-emption of state action. - As with pesticide regulation, nanotechnology and biotechnology developments require new assessment techniques to assess and manage any associated risks.

 For more detail, see the toxic substances program essay here.

-3. Other EPA Programs and Activities
+3. EPA's Non-Regulatory Programs